mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/upgrade/upgrade-cli/index.md

 It is recommended to upgrade to the newest supported version of Kubernetes.
 Set `spec.kubernetes.version: 1.20.13` for of kind: ClusterConfiguration.

-The version of Calico got bumped in Konvoy v1.8.5, from Calico v3.17.3 to v3.20.2.
-You will want to change this in `spec.containerNetworking.calico.version: v3.17.3` for of kind: ClusterConfiguration.
+The version of Calico was bumped in Konvoy v1.8.4, from Calico v3.17.3 to v3.20.2.
+When upgrading, set `spec.containerNetworking.calico.version: v3.20.2` for kind: ClusterConfiguration.

 The version of Kubernetes Base Addons changed if you use KBA, so you need to change your `configVersion` for your `configRepository`: `https://github.com/mesosphere/kubernetes-base-addons` to be `spec.addons.configVersion: stable-1.20-4.4.0` for of kind: ClusterConfiguration.